 Dosage and Method of use: For Oral Use: Adults: The recommended dose is one 50 mg tablet taken with water approximately one hour before sexual activity.
 The maximum recommended dosing frequency is once per day.
-If VIAGRA CONNECT is taken with food, the onset of activity may be delayed compared to the fasted state.
+If VIAGRA CONNECT is taken with food, the onset of activity may be delayed compared to the fasted state (see section 5.2).
 Patients should be advised that they may need to take VIAGRA CONNECT a number of times on different occasions (a maximum of one 50 mg tablet per day), before they can achieve a penile erection satisfactory for sexual activity.
 If after several attempts on different dosing occasions patients are still not able to achieve a penile erection sufficient for satisfactory sexual activity, they should be advised to consult a doctor.
 Elderly: Dosage adjustments are not required in elderly patients (≥ 65 years old).
 Renal Impairment: No dosage adjustments are required for patients with mild to moderate renal impairment.
-However, since sildenafil clearance is reduced in individuals with severe renal impairment (creatinine clearance <30ml/min), individuals previously diagnosed with severe renal impairment must be advised to consult their doctor before taking VIAGRA CONNECT, since a 25 mg tablet may be more suitable for them (see Precautions).
+However, since sildenafil clearance is reduced in individuals with severe renal impairment (creatinine clearance <30ml/min), individuals previously diagnosed with severe renal impairment must be advised to consult their doctor before taking VIAGRA CONNECT, since a 25 mg tablet may be more suitable for them (see section 4.4 for further information).
 Hepatic Impairment: Sildenafil clearance is reduced in individuals with hepatic impairment (e.g. cirrhosis).
-Individuals previously diagnosed with mild to moderate hepatic impairment must be advised to consult their doctor before taking VIAGRA CONNECT, since a 25 mg tablet may be more suitable for them (see Precautions).
-The safety of sildenafil has not been studied in patients with severe hepatic impairment, and its use is therefore contraindicated (see Contra-indications).
+Individuals previously diagnosed with mild to moderate hepatic impairment must be advised to consult their doctor before taking VIAGRA CONNECT, since a 25 mg tablet may be more suitable for them (see section 4.4 for further information).
+The safety of sildenafil has not been studied in patients with severe hepatic impairment, and its use is therefore contraindicated (see section 4.3).
 Paediatric population: VIAGRA CONNECT is not indicated for individuals below 18 years of age.
 Use in patients taking other medicinal products: Pharmacokinetic analysis of clinical trial data indicated a reduction in sildenafil clearance when co-administered with CYP3A4 inhibitors (such as ritonavir, ketoconazole, itraconazole, erythromycin, cimetidine).
-With the exception of ritonavir, for which co-administration with sildenafil is contraindicated (see Contra-indications), individuals receiving concomitant treatment with CYP3A4 inhibitors must be advised to consult their doctor before taking VIAGRA CONNECT, since a 25 mg tablet may be more suitable for them (see Precautions).
+With the exception of ritonavir, for which coadministration with sildenafil is contraindicated (see section 4.3), individuals receiving concomitant treatment with CYP3A4 inhibitors must be advised to consult their doctor before taking VIAGRA CONNECT, since a 25 mg tablet may be more suitable for them (see section 4.4 for further information).
 In order to minimise the potential of developing postural hypotension in patients receiving alpha blocker treatment (e.g. alfuzosin, doxazosin or tamsulosin), patients should be stabilised on alpha blocker therapy prior to initiating sildenafil treatment.
-Thus, patients taking alpha blockers must be advised to consult their doctor before taking VIAGRA CONNECT since a 25 mg tablet may be more suitable for them (see Precautions).
-Cost: 2 pack £9.16 (exc VAT), 4 pack £16.66 (exc VAT) and 8 pack £29.16 (exc VAT) Adverse events should be reported.
-Reporting forms and information can be found at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
-Adverse events should also be reported to Pfizer Medical Information on 01304 616161.
+Thus, patients taking alpha blockers must be advised to consult their doctor before taking VIAGRA CONNECT since a 25 mg tablet may be more suitable for them (see sections 4.4 and 4.5).